Hambach Festival: Festival

 The formerly French Palatinate had been a last resort for liberal authors and intellectuals, who now had to face the reactionary Bavarian policies.
 In January 1832 a number of journalists established a democratic association for freedom of the press and speech, which was almost immediately banned by the state government.
 In turn, the initiators called for a "fair" at Hambach Castle, as any demonstrations were prohibited.

-About 20-30,000 people from all ranks of society—workmen, women, students and members of parliament, as well as from France and Poland.
+About 20-30,000 people came, from all ranks of society—workmen, women, students and members of parliament, as well as from France and Poland.
 A delegation of 17 to 20 Polish emigrants took part in the procession from the Neustadt market place uphill to the castle ruin.
 This pro-Polish support expressed in Hambach was the climax of German liberals' enthusiasm for Poland.

 Gustave Koerner, who was present, described in his memoirs one highlight of the festival in this manner:

 The main demands of the meeting were liberty, civil and political rights as well as national unity and popular sovereignty against the European system of the Holy Alliance.
 No consensus was reached in regard to actions, and a few uncoordinated violent acts were carried out by students later.
 The poet Ludwig Börne, who followed his invitation by the representatives of the banned press association, described his mixed emotions, when Heidelberg students gathered in a clamorous torchlight procession in his honour, declaring him a national hero.
 Burschenschaft members demanded an open revolt and the implementation of a provisional government, which was strongly rejected by the journalists.
 Nevertheless, of the four main organizers of the meeting, three (Philipp Jakob Siebenpfeiffer and the attorneys Schüler and Geib) fled the country, a fourth (Johann G. A. Wirth) chose to stay and was sentenced to two years in prison.

+The German revolutionary song "Fürsten zum Land Hinaus!" originated at the festival, to popular enjoyment.
+The song quickly spread throughout Germany, eventually becoming the unofficial anthem of the 1848 German revolution.